threefoldtech/grid_deployment/grid-hub/readme.md

 ### Storage

-We use docker to run the services and mount several directories for persistent data.
-These will all be mounted inside /srv.
+We use docker to run the services and mount several directories for persistent data. **These will all be mounted inside** `/srv`.
-You can control how (software raid, bcachefs, ..) this data will be stored by mounting /srv to any redundant configuration of your choosing.
+You can control how (software raid, bcachefs, ..) this data will be stored by mounting `/srv` to any redundant storage configuration of your choosing.

 ### Deploy a full stack